- What is the difference between Washington Management Service and Exempt?

 Agencies develop salary administration policies that are consistent with State Human Resources guidelines.
 Washington Management Service positions are evaluated using a WMS managerial job value assessment chart (JVAC).
 The number of points resulting from the evaluation determines the management band to which a position is assigned.
 The position is assigned to a band that establishes the minimum and maximum salary.
 Within the salary limits of the band, agencies determine the actual salary and salary range of consideration for the position.

-- How do you get a Washington Management Service salary increases?*
+- How do you get a Washington Management Service salary adjustments?*

 Washington Management Service salary adjustment options are: